leamas/ddupdate/README.md

         $ spectool -g ddupdate.spec
         $ rpmbuild -D "_sourcedir $PWD" -ba ddupdate.spec

-    This creates both a source and a binary package underneath *rpmbuild*.
+    This creates both a source and a binary rpm package underneath *rpmbuild*.

   - The debian packaging is based on gbp and lives in the *debian* and *pristine-tar* branches.
 The packages *git-buildpackage*, *devscripts*